Kanu Helmiawan

-Mohammad Kanu Helmiawan (born 27 April 2001) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club PSS Sleman.
+Mohammad Kanu Helmiawan (born 27 April 2001) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Persiku Kudus.

 Club career

 Muba Babel United

 Kanu joined the Muba Babel United club in the 2019.
 He scored 1 goal and one assist in the 2019 season when Muba Babel United played in the second division.

 Persita Tangerang

 He was signed for Persita Tangerang to play in 2021 Menpora Cup.
 Helmiawan made his debut for Persita Tangerang in the 2021 Menpora Cup, he played of his team's two matches in the tournament that preluded the 2021 Liga 1 season.

 Persis Solo

 In 2021, Kanu Helmiawan signed a contract with Indonesian Liga 2 club Persis Solo.
 He made first 2021–22 Liga 2 debut on 26 September 2021, coming on as a starter in a 2–0 win against PSG Pati at the Manahan Stadium, Surakarta.

 PSS Sleman (loan)

 In 2022, Helmiawan signed a contract with Indonesian Liga 1 club PSS Sleman, on loan from Persis Solo.
 He made his league debut on 18 January 2022 in a match against Madura United at the Kapten I Wayan Dipta Stadium, Gianyar.